 Further, once the air is ventilated and comfortable, it is directed into the rooms.

-Difference Between AC and HVAC?
+What is the difference Between AC and HVAC?

 HVAC-related heating, ventilation, and air conditioning… and AC refers to only air conditioning.
 The HVAC system includes heat pumps, furnaces, ventilation units, air cooling units, etc… and AC has only an air cooling system.
-The main difference is AC is doing only air cooling, but HVAC does both heating and cooling.
+The main difference is AC does only air cooling, but HVAC does both heating and cooling.

 Common Problem and Solution